-For example, if you want to gain community support for a preparedness initiative, you would make a motivational presentation, or one with both informational and motivational elements.
+For example, if you want to gain community support for a preparedness initiative, you will make a motivational presentation or one with both informational and motivational elements.

 When you get the right purpose for your presentation everything else follows.
-You can structure your presentation clearly.
+You can structure your presentation.
 You can prepare coherent outlines and you can make the right points for your audience.

 Now you should consider the points you want to make.
 Inevitably there will be several.
 Write down all of them.
 Once you have listed them all, you have the chance to rationalize the list.
 Aim for three good points in your presentation.
-At a pinch you might succeed with four or five.
+At a pinch, you might succeed with four or five.
 But any more points will not be remembered by your audience so it's best to plan for brevity.

 Your three main points provide the basis for your presentation - its theme or thesis.
-Writing down the presentation thesis, the central argument, is useful for the next stage.
+Writing down the presentation thesis, the central argument is useful for the next stage.
 There are three easy ways to organize your points.

-- Time Line.
-A chronological order to your points might be appropriate.
-A rigid time line works with a strong story but it isn't always the best option for a presentation.
-You could reverse the time line.
+Timeline.
+A chronological order of your points might be appropriate.
+A rigid timeline works with a strong story, but it isn't always the best option for a presentation.
+You could reverse the timeline.
 Or you might want to mix it further.
 Paint a vision of the future and then detail the steps needed to get from here to there might be appropriate.
-If you do mix up the chronological order, aim to explain each step very clearly. - Tell them.
-You might adopt the simplest of techniques in which you tell the audience what you intend to tell them.
-Then you tell them you tell them what you have just told them.
+If you mix up the chronological order, aim to explain each step very clearly.

+Tell them.
+You might adopt the simplest of techniques to tell the audience what you intend to tell them.
+Then you tell them what you have just told them.
 It's neat and simple and it includes plenty of repetition of the main points.
-It's probably ideal for internal events, but it might be overly simple for external presentations. - Problem, cause, solution.
-In its simplest form this organizing method highlights a problem or issue.
+It's probably ideal for internal events, but it might be overly simple for external presentations.

+Problem, cause, solution.
+In its simplest form, this organizing method highlights a problem or issue.
 It addresses its cause.
 And it presents a solution.
-In reality the problem typically has more than one facet.
+The problem typically has more than one facet.
 The cause has more than one dimension.
 And there are many solutions.
-But the problem, cause, solution approach provides ample scope for more detailed consideration of your three main points and their supporting evidence.
+However, the problem, cause, and solution approach provides ample scope for more detailed consideration of your three main points and their supporting evidence.

 Whichever option you choose, a well-organized presentation has a better chance of success.
-And a well- organized presenter is also more likely to master their presentation.
-With well-structured points and a coherent central argument your presentation will be understood by your audience.
+And a well-organized presenter is also more likely to master their presentation.
+With well-structured points and a coherent central argument, your audience will understand your presentation.
 And, importantly, it will be remembered.